 Please attend your appointment alone unless there are exceptional circumstances (for example the appointment is for a child or an individual who needs a carer).
 We have controlled access on our entrances to ensure we minimise the risk for everyone when attending our hospitals.

-Please do not attend your appointment if you are symptomatic.
+- Please do not attend your appointment if you have symptoms.

 Non-urgent advice: Cancelling your appointment and 'Did Not Attend' appointment